Foxunderground/Signal-Themes/Yuri Theme/README.md

 7. Save & close your editor and then 7-Zip will ask you if you want to apply modifications to the original `app.asar` file.
 Confirm it and then close 7-Zip.
 8. Finally open signal to test if it works.
 9. In the signal desktop app go to File > Preferences and select dark theme
-10. Finally click on the your profile icon in the top left corner of the screen besides the search bar, and then select chat color and select the red color (2nd color)
+10. Finally click on the your profile icon in the top left corner of the screen besides the search bar, and then select chat color and select the dark blue / violet color

 That is all.
 Feel free to open any issues or let me know if you have any improvements.